 A charity complex from the Safavid era.
 This complex was built in the 17th century under the order of Ganjali Khan.
 He was one of the famous rulers of Shah Abbas the Great in Kerman, who had built significant structures and had the main role in the development of this region.
 A collection with Safavid architectural elements, especially the buildings of Naghsh Jahan Square in Isfahan, a small mosque with simple but attractive decorations, a Hamam (bathhouse), a Mint, a school, a Caravanserai, a Cistern, and many small bazaars that are part of the Kerman Bazaar, together make up the Ganjali Khan Complex, a mixture of historic architectural elements.

 On the south side of Ganjali Khan sq a unique work of architecture with beautiful tile works, paintings, stuccos, and arches attracts the eye of visitors.
-This beautiful Safavid era bath with its unique architect is one of the important monuments of Ganjali Khan Complex.
-The Ganjali Khan Bath currently changed to an Anthropology Museum and attracts an increasing number of tourists.
+This beautiful Safavid era bath with its unique architecture is one of the important monuments of the Ganjali Khan Complex.
+The Ganjali Khan Bath is currently changed into an Anthropology Museum and attracts an increasing number of tourists.
 In this museum, you can get acquainted with the architecture of Iranian baths and Iranian culture and customs for baths.

-Just less than 80 meters from Vakil Caravanserai one of the most beautiful mosques of Kerman is calling you.
+Just less than 80 meters from Vakil Caravanserai one of the most beautiful mosques in Kerman is calling you.
 This mosque is a part of a comprehensive complex in

 As you are watching the beauties of Kerman Bazaar, 300 meters away from the Vakil Mosque, one of the public religious buildings of Kerman Bazaar with a 700-years history attracts you.
 This religious building is used for some religious ceremonies and since it is rooted in the history, culture, and religion of the people, has very beautiful Iranian-Islamic decoration elements.